nimaft/TwitterStream/README.md

 * Flask processes the request and extracts the query term.
 * It uses Twitter API v2 [Filtered Stream](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/introduction) endpoint to filter the complete stream of real-time public Tweets and stores the response.
 * Twitter's response is parsed and *author_id* and *id* are extracted from it.
-* Using the extracted values, webserver submits requests to Twitter [oEmbed API](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/post-and-engage/api-reference/get-statuses-oembed) to recieve the URL of the Tweet to be embedded.
+* Using the extracted values, webserver submits requests to Twitter [oEmbed API](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/post-and-engage/api-reference/get-statuses-oembed) to receive the URL of the Tweet to be embedded.
 * Once all the embed URLs are created.
 Flask stores them in a list and pass them on to results page.
 * Results page takes the URL list and by using Jinja2 creates the page, embeds all the tweets and display them to user.